dreifusjack/ThreeTrios/docs/README.md

 **src:**
 * all implementations are in the cs3500.threetrios package within the src directory.
 * Main file is used for quick testing of model and view interacts, does not affect any implementation or reduce any unit testing.
-* model package within cs3500.threetrios includes public interface describing the behaviors of the model, as well as a basic implementation of that interface.
-The rest of the files are package-private classes that are used within the model, leading to a more modular design.
+* model package within cs3500.threetrios includes public interface describing the behaviors of the model
-* fileIO package within model package, handles logic of reading from configuration files and passing that data to the model.
+* model package additionally contains objects that the model uses (Player, Card, etc.), these objects have both classes and interfaces.
+Allowing an extendable design to replace the implementations while still using the interfaces.
+* model package also contains file readers both for card configs and grid confgis with seperate classes and interfaces.
+Allowing this grid file readers with new implementations to be extendable in the future.
 * view package within cs3500.threetrios includes public interface describing the current behaviors of the view, as well as a basic implementation of that interface.

 **test:**